• Skip to primary navigation

 Making a stuffed turkey breast from scratch starts with prepping the breast and preparing the stuffing.
 Then the turkey roulade is rolled up and secured with twine.

-After searing it from all sides, roast it covered in a dutch oven for about 60 minutes.
+After searing it from all sides, roast it covered in a Dutch oven for about 60 minutes.
 While the turkey breast is resting make the gravy with the drippings from the roulade.
-Let me show you step by step how to do it!
+Let me show you step-by-step how to do it!

 How to Butterfly a Turkey Breast